PRETgroup/modular-code-generation/Specifications/HAML.md

 ### Function

-Introduction
+A function that exists within a Hybrid Automata and can be invoked.

-The return type (if any) is automatically generated from the logic
+The return type (if any) is automatically generated from the logic.

 #### Fields